cloke/peel/README.md

 #  TODO GIT
 ### General
+- [ ] The view model struct should not be a singleton, but rather a top level object to the scene.
+This will allow each window to have its own repo.
 - [X] Switch branch while file list is selected does not refresh list.
 Ideally the entire view hiarachy would be repainted and selection removed.
 - [ ] Switch branch and branches should refresh.
 Again full repaint would be ideal
 - [ ] When a file is moved the commit view shows errors on removed files.
 Status "AD" and "R" are not taken into account.